data2intelligence/SpaCET/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-SpaCE can analyze cancer spatial transcriptomics (ST) datasets to decompose cell identities and estimate cell-cell interactions in tumor microenvironment.
+SpaCE is a reference-free method for analyzing cancer spatial transcriptomics (ST) datasets to estimate cell lineage and cell-cell interactions in tumor microenvironment.
 Briefly, SpaCE first estimates cancer cell abundance by integrating a gene pattern dictionary of common malignancies.
 SpaCE then uses a constrained regression model to calibrate local tissue densities and determine stromal and immune cell lineage hierarchies.
 Further, SpaCE can reveal putative cell-cell interactions in the tumor microenvironment.
-In addition, although SpaCE does not require a input cell reference profile to process tumor ST data, SpaCE can still accept a matched scRNA-seq data as customized reference to carry out cell type deconvolution.
+What’s more, although SpaCE does not require an input cell reference profile to process tumor ST data, SpaCE can still accept a matched scRNA-seq data as customized reference to carry out cell type deconvolution.

 <img src="man/figures/workflow.png" width="100%" />